ph1l/python-signalk-client/README.md

 This is a python client library for the [Signal-K](http://signalk.org/) Protocol.

-a curses terminal client can be found at https://github.com/ph1l/pysk
+a client application can be found at https://github.com/ph1l/pysk

 ## Requirements